meerkat-manor/PeterDocs/Docs/Usage.md

 ## Usage PeterTask

-For using the PeterTask, syntax is simple as shown below.
+For using the PeterTask, syntax is as simple as shown below.
 Behind the scenes the PeterTask calls the functions above:

 ```powershell